A Guide to Temporary Construction Site Security

-A security camera might record a theft in progress, but it does little to stop it from happening.
-By the time you review the footage, the damage is already done and your project is already delayed.
-A truly effective security strategy is proactive, not reactive.
-The goal is to deter and prevent incidents before they occur, rather than just documenting them.
-This is the fundamental difference between a DIY setup and a professional security plan.
-A comprehensive temporary construction site security strategy is built around active prevention, using a combination of visible presence and smart technology to stop criminals in their tracks.
+Security camera footage is great for an insurance claim, but it won’t stop a theft in progress.
+By the time you hit play, the damage is done and your project is already delayed.
+A truly effective temporary security solution is proactive, not reactive.
+The goal is to deter crime before it happens, not just document it after the fact.
+This is the key difference between a DIY setup and a professional plan.
+A comprehensive temporary construction site security strategy is built around active prevention, using a visible presence and smart tech to stop criminals cold.
 We’ll explore how to build a plan that actively protects your site.

 Key Takeaways